-On- Campus only Alternate years, spring Curriculum & Pedagogy: Mathematics & STEM (CSE 336) is designed to acquaint the student with the content, learning theory, and methods appropriate to instruction in elementary math.
+Curriculum & Pedagogy: Mathematics & STEM (CSE 336) is designed to acquaint the student with the content, learning theory, and methods appropriate to instruction in elementary math.
 Philosophical emphasis is placed on the understanding of mathematics as one aspect of a structured universe created by a rational, orderly God.
-Pre-requisites: Fundamentals of Mathematics and Instructional Design & Assessment.
-3 credit hours On-Campus only
+Pre-requisites: Elementary/Middle Math Proficiency, Instructional Design & Assessment.